How Much Can I Claim For An Accident Caused By Dangerous Machinery At Work?

 Employers are expected to carry out a regular risk assessment of all equipment and give priority to necessary repairs.
 Therefore, you may be able to claim if you’ve been injured due to a work equipment risk assessment not being performed within a sufficient time period.
 Employers are also expected to provide employees with relevant protective gear and ensure that the gear is always worn by employees assigned to operate the equipment.

-To be able to file a claim for compensation from your employer, you would need to be able to show proof that your injury was caused by the negligence of your employer.
+To file a claim for compensation from your employer, you would need to be able to show proof that your employer’s negligence caused your injury.
 This means that you must be able to prove that your employer failed to take the necessary steps to protect you from the accident.
 You may also need to prove that your employer could foresee the likelihood of an accident happening but still failed to take adequate steps to protect you from the accident.